Tommy Boutwell

-Thomas Mitchell Boutwell (born December 31, 1946) is an American former professional football wide receiver who played one season with the Miami Dolphins of the American Football League (AFL).
+Thomas Mitchell Boutwell (born December 31, 1946) is an American former professional football player who was a wide receiver for one season with the Miami Dolphins of the American Football League (AFL).
 He was selected by the Cleveland Browns in the thirteenth round of the 1969 NFL/AFL draft.
 He played college football at Perkinston Junior College and the University of Southern Mississippi as a quarterback.

 Early life

 Thomas Mitchell Boutwell was born on December 31, 1946, in Bluffton, Ohio.
 He attended Hattiesburg High School in Hattiesburg, Mississippi.

 College career

 Boutwell played college football at Perkinston Junior College from 1965 to 1966 as a quarterback.
 He was also a third baseman on the baseball team.
 He was inducted into the school's athletics hall of fame in 2013.

 Boutwell was then a two-year letterman for the Southern Miss Golden Eagles of the University of Southern Mississippi from 1967 to 1968.
 He completed 55 of 104 passes (52.9%) for 510 yards, two touchdowns, and five interceptions in 1967 while rushing for 270 yards and four touchdowns.
 During the 1968 season, Boutwell recorded 151 completions on 285 passing attempts (53.0%) for 1,583 yards, eight touchdowns and 15 interceptions, and 331 rushing yards for eight touchdowns.